livingearth-system/livingearth-system.github.io/tools/analyze-the-data.md

 ---
 {% include tool-content.liquid
-title="analyze the data with jupyter notebooks" permal="Home / Tools / Analyze the Data/ Openly Available Optical and Radar" first-heading="Accessing data cubes through Jupyter Hub" first-content-top="Here, you can currently access the data cubes of satellite sensor data and derived products from Wales and Austraila​, where the Living Earth system is implemented.  "
+title="analyze the data with jupyter notebooks" permal="Home / Tools / Analyze the Data"
+first-heading="Accessing data cubes through Jupyter Hub" first-content-top="Here, you can currently access the data cubes of satellite sensor data and derived products from Wales and Austraila​, where the Living Earth system is implemented.  "